saurabhkamboj/rb101/lesson_2/mortgage_calculator/mortgage_calculator_pedac.md

 ### To convert and validate the input loan amount

 - To remove ',' we can write a method that substitutes ','
-  - If the input contains','
+  - If the input contains ','
     - then substitute ',' and remove empty space(s)
   - Else only remove empty spaces